 First Class or Economy?
 Which do you prefer?
 On my recent trip out of Boston, I flew First Class on American Airlines to Phoenix.
-This was a mid-week afternoon flight out of Boston and so with Mr. TSG in tow, I headed off to the airport early as I was fully expecting to encounter a busy airport.
+This was a mid-week afternoon flight out of Boston and so with Mr. TSG in tow, I headed off to the airport early feeling a little pre travel anxiety as I was fully expecting to encounter a busy airport.

 After passing through TSA PreCheck super fast, we found a seat near our gate, which was still boarding the flight before ours.
 We were super early, and so we waited patiently for our turn to go.
 It wasn’t long before the boarding announcements began.
 Starting March 1, 2017, American Airlines changed their boarding process with new group numbers.
 First class is still in group 1, but there’s a pre boarding group for ConciergeKey members and now a total of 9 groups for boarding.

 Why fly First Class on a domestic flight?
 Bigger seats and more legroom, of course.
 On the A321 Airbus that we flew, there are 16 seats measuring 21″ wide (vs. 16.3″-17.7″ in Economy) and a seat pitch of 39″ vs. 31″-35″ in Economy.
 That and I really like the front of the plane and knowing I’ll have a place to stow my bag.
 Don’t you hate it when you have a seat in one row and your bag is 20 rows behind you?